“…we can do something, one step at a time, to help each other to survive and thrive…”

 BA: So, thousands.
 Thousands.

-AA: Beverly, if it’s okay I actually just looked it up really quickly.
-Just even on Google it says estimates of the number of women and girls raped range from 12,000 to 50,000.
+AA: Beverly, I actually just looked it up really quickly.
+On Google it says estimates of the number of women and girls raped range from 12,000 to 50,000.
 Does that check out with your research that you did as you were writing the book?

 BA: Nothing surprises me.
 I mean, rape was common in the war on all sides.
 However, this policy increased the number.
-I mean, sometimes Serb soldiers refused to do it and they were shot.
-You know, now we need to remember a few things: one, that these actions not only harm the women but they harm the perpetrators.
+Sometimes Serb soldiers refused to do it and they were shot.
+Now we need to remember a few things: one, that these actions not only harm the women but they harm the perpetrators.

-AA: There’re probably young boys, I mean, teenagers or young men…they don’t even have like a frontal cortex developed yet to be able to make really rational decisions, and they are being basically brainwashed by their leaders, right?
+AA: There were probably young boys, I mean, teenagers or young men…they don’t even have a frontal cortex developed yet to be able to make rational decisions, and they are being basically brainwashed by their leaders, right?

 BA: Yeah, of course and the role of alcohol is also extremely important.
 They drank a lot.

-AA: So, yeah I was going to ask about that, Beverly, because I was thinking that— I mean, for me, what I’ve observed in things that I’ve read, is when I see patriarchal systems.
-We’ve talked about how patriarchy hurts women and men, and sometimes that’s because there’s a small group of men that decides what’s going to happen for everybody else, and that includes women and all the other men, right?
+AA: Yeah, I was going to ask about that, Beverly, because I was thinking that— we’ve talked about how patriarchy hurts women and men, and sometimes that’s because there’s a small group of men that decides what’s going to happen for everybody else, and that includes women and all the other men, right?